Inzamam-ul-Haq: Captaincy

-Coaching career

-In December 2012, Inzamam was appointed as a batting consultant to Pakistan's national team on a short term basis in preparation for the 2013 tour of India.
+In December 2012, Inzamam was appointed as a batting consultant to Pakistan's national team on a short-term basis in preparation for the 2013 tour of India.
 In October 2015, he was appointed as the temporary head coach of the Afghanistan national cricket team for their tour of Zimbabwe in October 2015.
 His contract was then renewed until December 2016 after the successful tour of Zimbabwe where they won both the ODIs and T20Is which was Afghanistan's first series win against a Test playing nation.
 However, in April 2016 with almost eight months in his contract remaining, he resigned as Afghanistan coach to become Pakistan chief selector.

 As the coach of the Afghanistan cricket team, Afghanistan beat Zimbabwe again in the Group Stage of ICC World Twenty20, which helped them progress to the Super 10 stage.
 His team battled hard against Sri Lanka and South Africa but were unable to pull off a victory.
 In their final game of the tournament, they secured a victory against the table-topping West Indies.

+On 7 August 2023, Inzamam was appointed chief selector of the Pakistan cricket team.

 Controversies

 Toronto incident

-In a 1997 Sahara Cup match against India in Toronto, Inzamam assaulted a member of the crowd, Shiv Kumar Thind, a Canadian-based Indian, who had been comparing Inzamam to several kinds of potato over a megaphone.
+In a 1997 Sahara Cup match against India in Toronto, Inzamam assaulted a member of the crowd, Shiv Kumar Thind, a Canada-based Indian, who had been comparing Inzamam to several kinds of potato over a megaphone.
 According to eyewitnesses a cricket bat was brought out by the Pakistan team's 12th man, Mohammad Hussain, who then waited at the boundary with the bat.
 Television replays confirmed those statements.
 The Guardian newspaper quoted another eyewitness as saying "If not for the spectators and security staff curbing him, he would have broken the head of that guy.
 The guy with the megaphone was no match for Inzamam and got mauled.
 Even when Canadian police took Inzamam back on to the field, he was trying to get back to the stands."